How to use an undocumented ILIAS security vulnerability to gain RCE

 1. Discovery of the vulnerability

-In this post the vulnerability was narrowed down to the XML import function and a time period (April 2017) and could give us the possibility of copying a file to an arbitrary location on the file system.
+In this post, the vulnerability was narrowed down to the XML import function and a time (April 2017) and could give us the possibility of copying a file to an arbitrary location on the file system.

 Since ILIAS is open source and its source code is hosted on GitHub.
 We were able to search for the commit that fixes this vulnerability.
 Knowing the approximate date, the vulnerability was fixed, and the affected file, we quickly found two commits which patched the vulnerability: